Luiz1996/lfpsys-product-services/README.md

-This is the Auth Service of LFPSys.
+This is the Product Service of LFPSys.

 #### Main Technology Stack
 * Java 21